 Your Child now weighs 430g and measures about 28cm — the size of a Thai mango.
 At this stage, Your Child is learning more motor skills and tries to touch the body, face, or umbilical cord.

 The eyes: The eyes continue to form but yet to develop iris pigment, which gives the eyes their color.

-Visible hairs: The hair on #baby ’s head grows in a pattern that forms on #baby ’s scalp that will remain for a lifetime.
+Visible hairs: The hair on Your Baby ’s head grows in a pattern that forms on Your Baby ’s scalp that will remain for a lifetime.
 Eyebrows and eyelashes are now also visible.

 The genitals: For baby boys, the testes have begun to descend.